Playbills for Hurt Locker The Musical can be found throughout the theatre.

+Click here to view the Hurt Locker Playbill in the PlaybillVault.
 The text and design are credited to Mike Albo and Amanda Duarte and Rogers Eckersley.

 The Playbill also contains advertisements for a single block of gold ("Luxury.
 In its Most Essential Form.") and "How Many Have You seen?," listing other Broadway shows.
 Productions include Container Store: The Musical, SoulCycle on Broadway, Streep No More and the "London Massive Smash" British Couples Being Serious in Sweaters.